thamallot/unboundweapons/README.md

 ### Unbound Tokens

 Unbound Tokens are the core progression currency of the mod.

-They are:

-- Custom items
-- Separate from vanilla gold nuggets
-- Glowing with an enchantment-style glint
-- Earned from hostile mobs
-- Used to upgrade weapons
-- Displayed with custom name and lore

-Tokens are no longer tied to gold, meaning players must actually fight mobs to progress instead of mining or farming gold.
+They are dropped (sometimes) by hostile mobs and players upon death and are used to upgrade weapons.

 ---